aashiqui2/Java-Practice-Programs/4.Basic Programs/Questions.md

 35. Write a program to find the matrix multiplication?

-36 Write a program to find the matrix addition?
+36. Write a program to find the matrix addition?

+37. Write a program to transpose the matrix?